manawasp/mode/README.rst

 Why the fork
 ============

 We have decided to fork the original *Mode* project because there is a critical process of releasing new versions which causes uncertainty in the community.
-Everybody is welcome to contribute to this *fork*, and you can be added as a manitainer.
+Everybody is welcome to contribute to this *fork*, and you can be added as a maintainer.

 We want to: